Top of page

 Remote video URL

-• Use words like ‘cancer’ and ‘lymphoma’ to lower the risk of confusion and misinterpretation.
+• Use words like ‘cancer’ and ‘lymphoma’ to avoid confusion.

 • Reassure your child that there is nothing that they did, or didn’t do, to cause the lymphoma.
 Let them know, also, that they can’t pass it on to other people.

-• Be honest if you don’t know the answer to a question, and suggest ways you can try to get the information they would like.
+• Be honest if you don’t know the answer to a question.
+You can suggest ways you could try to get the information they would like you to.

-• Get an idea of the treatment your child might have, so that you can tell them a bit about it and reassure them that there is a plan to help make them better.
+• Get an idea of the treatment your child might have, so that you can tell them a bit about it.
+Reassure them that there is an expert team of doctors and nurses working together to help make them better.

-• Give your child information in chunks so they’re not overwhelmed by lots of information all at once and have time to think over what you’ve spoken to them about.
+• Give your child information in chunks so they have a chance to think about it rather than being overwhelmed by lots of information all at once.
 Let them know that they can ask questions as and when they want to.

 Back to top

-Lymphoma is likely to affect some aspects of day-to-day life; however, it’s important to keep a sense of normality where possible.
+Lymphoma is likely to affect some aspects of day-to-day life.
+Wherever possible, try to keep a sense of normality.

 • Keep a routine.
 This helps to give a sense of familiarity, control and emotional safety, which is especially important after unsettling news.

 • Allow your child to do their usual activities when they can.
-This can help give them something else to focus on, and might provide an outlet to express and cope with their feelings.
+This can help give them something else to focus on.
+It might provide an outlet to express and cope with their feelings.

 • Keep ground rules.
 This can be difficult if you don’t have much energy or feel guilty for doing so.
 However, it can be more unsettling to a child if day-to-day rules are not upheld.
 Although there are bound to be times when flexibility is needed, basic ground rules are an important part of consistency and routine.

-Speak to the young person before their hospital appointments to find out what approach they’d like to take.
-They might want to lead the discussions with their health professionals with you there to support, or they might prefer you to ask the questions.
+• Speak to them before their hospital appointments.
+Try to find out if they want to lead the discussions with their doctors with you there to support, or if they’d prefer you to ask the questions.

-Our Young person’s guide to lymphoma has more information for young people aged 16 to 25, including about lymphoma and its treatment and how to look after yourself during treatment and beyond.
+Our Young person’s guide to lymphoma has more information for young people aged 16 to 25, including about lymphoma, its treatment and tips to live well during treatment and beyond.

 Our information for children and young people who have been diagnosed with lymphoma might also be of interest to teenagers and young adults aged up to 24 years.